-Methods of Foreign Language and Literature Teaching at Higher Education Institutions

-The goal of the discipline is to familiarize students with the features of a university curricula and educational standards in general.
-Students learn methods of foreign language and literature teaching at an advanced level, peculiarities of teaching adult learners.
+Methods of Foreign Language and Literature Teaching at Higher Education Institutions language and literature teaching at an advanced level, peculiarities of teaching adult learners.
 The course provides them with knowledge and professional skills needed in the conditions of a modern university, forming the foundations of creative approaches to teaching foreign language and literature.